-But what goes up, tends to come down.
-As conventional liner vessels increasingly were equipped with heavy gear, the demand for the “belships” receded during the 1960s.
+Later, conventional liner vessels increasingly were equipped with heavy gear, and the demand for the “belships” receded during the 1960s.
 Reconstruction after the war was completed, and with decolonisation the emerging countries increasingly set about manufacturing their own railway equipment and other heavy goods.
-The age of Christen Smiths invention, the heavy lift ship, was coming to an end after more than forty years.
 Belships sold its last heavy lift vessel in 1972.

-The Western Bulk controversy coincided with the Asia crisis at the end of the 1990s.
-Dry bulk rates fell to very low levels after some strong years.
-Belships needed to rethink its strategy.
-And the answer this time around was diversification.
-“Asset play” was the melody in fashion.
-Belships turned to larger dry bulk vessels as well as product tankers, with limited exposure in long term ownership of the steel.
+The financial crisis in Asia hit at the end of the 1990s.
+Dry bulk rates fell to very low levels and Belships needed to rethink its strategy.
+Belships turned to larger dry bulk vessels as well as product tankers.
 Also, Belships acquired the small Scottish gas tanker company Gibson Gas.
-Even at the outset, Belships clearly communicated that the acquisition was opportunistic, stating that it was “an interesting business opportunity, not a change in strategy”.
-As it turned out, the acquisition of Gibson Gas was unsuccessful.

 When world trade finally recovers from the financial aftermath of 9/11, dry bulk is leading the way in the shipping markets.
 China’s economic growth creates a strong demand for raw materials, and in the coming years the Middle Kingdom is the main driver in the dry bulk market.
 Belships decides to once again put all the eggs in the dry bulk basket, expands the fleet and acquires 50% of Elkem Chartering.
 Once again Belships has hit the bull’s eye.
 Dry bulk freight rates reach all time high levels both in 2003 and 2004.
 Belships says goodbye to Gibson Gas and orders new ships.
 For the first time in quite a few years, Belships will have a significant and fully owned dry bulk fleet.
 And the Company turns to the new vessel category Supramax; dry cargo ships between 40 and 60 000 dwt.
 Times are extremely good.